jmbarnardgh/sdml/CONTRIBUTING.md

-# Contributing to SDML
+# Contributing to System Design Markdown Language

-SDML is still early in development.
+System Design Markdown Language is still early in development.
 Please check back in the future for more detailed contributing guidelines.

 In the meantime, feel free to fork!